The Italian Department

 The department aims to equip students with language which they can make use of in Italy, and with the skills of language learning.
 We also aim to provide an insight into Italian culture and traditions, providing excursions to Italy and exhibitions in the UK when suitable.

-Students may begin in Italian in Year 7, during this year they will learn the basics for communication in Italian and additionally study cultural aspects of language.
-In Years 8 and 9 they continue to build on what they have learned in Year 7.
+Students may begin in Italian in Year 7.
+During this year they will learn the basics for communication in Italian through studying the language’s phonics, vocabulary and grammar.
+Additionally, we examine cultural aspects of the language, such as festive traditions, and we look at the representation of Italy in the Disney film, Luca .
+In Years 8 and 9 students continue to build on what they have learned in Year 7, still based on the pillars of phonics, vocabulary and grammar, and broadening cultural knowledge by researching Italian brands and familiarising themselves with Italian music.

 In Year 7 students have the chance to start Italian as their second language option.
 Students are placed in one of two groups based on their ability shown in French and other areas.